Spiritual Growth and Christian Living Resources

 What Does the Bible Say about Masturbation?

-The Bible doesn't actually specifically address the topic of masturbation or self gratification.
-Many Christians are left wondering if masturbation is a sin?
+The Bible doesn't explicitly address the topic of masturbation or self-gratification.
+Many Christians are left wondering if masturbation is a sin.
 Is it ok for a single person to masturbate?
-How about married couples whether alone or together?
+How about married couples, whether alone or together?
 One often wonders why the Bible doesn’t directly address masturbation.
 It is the cause of so much guilt and speculation in the Body of Christ.
 And so, we are left to cobble together biblical principles to come up with some idea of whether or not it is sinful, just as we do with subjects like gambling, smoking, etc.

-Let's lean in and look at what the Bible says in relation to masturbation:
+Let's look at what the Bible says about masturbation:

 Photo Credit: ©Unsplash/Priscilla Du Preez